 After a decade of hiatus, the mother of all beauty pageants in Southeast Asia is back.
 Last year, the official re-launching of the pageant took place in Puerto Princesa, Palawan, specifically at the renowned Sheridan Beach Resort and Spa.
 22-year old stunner, Tessa Helena Le Conge from the Netherlands is the current titleholder.
-She bested the other international contenders with her overwhelming charm, wit and positivity.
-“I think nowadays it’s sad to see so much negativity in the world, because you see people don’t really respect each other.
+She bested the other international contenders with her overwhelming charm, wit, and positivity.
+“I think nowadays it’s sad to see so much negativity in the world because you see people don’t really respect each other.
 I would like to show people what you can do with a good light in your heart,” she quipped with her dazzling smile.
-She was joined by Chawanya Thanomwong of Thailand (1st runner up), RP’s Ganiel Akrisha Krishnan (2nd runner-up), Felicia George of Cook Islands (3rd runner up), Soyeon Kim of South Korea (4th runner-up).
+She was joined by Chawanya Thanomwong of Thailand (1st runner-up), RP’s Ganiel Akrisha Krishnan (2nd runner-up), Felicia George of Cook Islands (3rd runner-up), Soyeon Kim of South Korea (4th runner-up).

 This year, with over fifty stunning and empowered women from all over the world, the organization has decided to bring the coronation night to the nation’s capital, Manila.
-With its advocacy to foster love and appreciation of cultural, physical, and spiritual diversities, Miss Asia Pacific International is set to inspire the everyone to be comfortable in their own skin and to believe that their unique and distinct traits is one of the key qualities that make them beautiful.
+With its advocacy to foster love and appreciation of cultural, physical, and spiritual diversities, Miss Asia Pacific International is set to inspire the everyone to be comfortable in their own skin and to believe that their unique and distinct traits are one of the key qualities that make them beautiful.

 Here is a sneak peek of the initial confirmed candidates set to vie for the crown

 This Dutch beauty queen is a sport, dance and travel enthusiast.
 She has big shoes to fill since Tessa Le Conge’s victory last year, but her strong desire to achieve a back-to-back win for the Netherlands is her greatest motivation.